-You get you grades back, and watch your GPA plummet.
+You get your grades back and watch your GPA plummet.
 Maybe you weren't prepared for what freshman year would bring, overloaded your schedule, or had a personal tragedy.
 Most students have a semester where their grades just don't reflect their potential.
 In a world where numbers can mean so much for your future, a bad college semester can seem like the end of the world.
 While one bad semester can hurt your GPA, the way you bounce back can say more about you than a perfect record.
 Don't freak out!

 College can be hard, it is the time we learn about ourselves, and how to exist in the real world where things can and will go wrong.
 Making these mistakes is important in the process of learning, but can be overwhelming and confusing.
-It may seem like you have ruined your chances at getting into grad school, or getting that dream job because of ONE mistake.
+It may seem like you have ruined your chances of getting into grad school or getting that dream job because of ONE mistake.
 You're not alone, and you defiantly CAN make a comeback.
 You may even be able to bounce back stronger than before.

 While my transcript is imperfect, I have worked hard to show who and what I really am.
 There is more to a person than a number.
 Whether you've had a bad semester, or are trying to keep up your hard work, having good study habits and a positive mindset can make your life easier and improve your chances of success.